AaronShields/TravelerApp/README.md

 Welcome to Traveler - A Plan My Day App

-This is a user guide for Tooba Khan:

 Overview:
 - This app works on Android Studio Giraffe Version, please do not try to run it on Chipmunk (the firebase system does not work with that version at all)
 We've initialized a username and password for you to use since you cannot directly access our firebase system: Username: guest@usc.edu Password: FightOn!